Divalent Metal Nanoparticles

 With this data distinguishing isolated particles, chains, and agglomerations it was possible to compare samples made with and without linkers or polar defects directly to estimate thermodynamic driving forces.
 The software analysis tool made it possible to prove statistically that there were actually longer chains formed with linear defects than without, avoiding the common scientific issues with relying on microscope images to make generalizations from a few close up images.
 Brian’s algorithm was used with hundreds of TEM images captured on film and digitized to produce the graphs below.

-While working in this research lab Brian learned chemical synthesis of nanomaterials and spent hundreds of hours developing software for image analysis.
+While working in this research lab Brian learned chemical synthesis of nanomaterials and made triangular structures with single stranded DNA linkers as detailed in his thesis from May 2005.

 Gretchen A. DeVries et al., Divalent Metal Nanoparticles.
 Science 315, 358-361(2007).
 DOI:10.1126/science.1133162